SWOSSAA CONSTITUTION

 years by the Member Association that they represent.
 The terms of the Directors will be staggered

-additional terms.
-Member associations
+Associations for additional terms.

-may appoint up to three alternate directors each year.
-The names of the alternate directors must be
+Member associations may appoint up to three alternate directors each

-forwarded to the Secretary-Treasurer by the end of June.
+directors must be forwarded to the Secretary-Treasurer by the end of June.

 4.1.4.2 If